-If there are multiple access points, the device chooses one access point to connect to and ignores other.
-Once the device is underconnectivity of an access point, it informs nearby access points to reduce transmission power (if the devices are closer to that access points) to reduce interference.
+If there are multiple access points, the device chooses one access point to connect to and ignores the other.
+Once the device is underconnectivity of an access point, it informs nearby access points to reduce transmission power (if the devices are closer to those access points) to reduce interference.

 Joint transmission – multiple access points can transmit information to devices simultaneously to improve the signal.

 With the introduction of Wi-Fi 6, channel bandwidth has increased significantly from earlier generations.
 Currently, it offers multiple channels of 160MHz spectrum in the 6GHz (only in the regions that support 6GHz) band.
 Wi-Fi 7 will be capable of 320MHz channel bandwidth for data transfer (two times higher than the 6th generation).

 Multi-link allows the creation of a 320MHz effective channel by aggregating two 160MHz channels in a high band.
 Higher throughputs can be achieved even without the 6GHz spectrum in some regions where 6GHz has not been allocated.